 Nea Ekklesia of the Theotokos, Byzantine church ruins in Jerusalem, Israel

-Emperor Justinian I ordered this church built in the 6th century and it was completed around 543.
-Persian armies destroyed it in 614 during their invasion of the region.
+Emperor Justinian I had the church built in the 6th century, and it was consecrated in 543 as one of the largest Christian buildings in the Near East at that time.
+Persian forces destroyed it almost entirely in 614 during their invasion of Jerusalem.

 The church served as a gathering place for pilgrims and believers in early Christian Jerusalem.
 It stood among other holy sites that shaped the spiritual life of the city.